open-feature/js-sdk/packages/react/README.md

 ### Testing

 The React SDK includes a built-in context provider for testing.
-This allows you to easily test components that use evaluation hooks, such as `useFlag`.
+This allows you to easily test components that use evaluation hooks (such as `useFlag`) or declarative components (such as `FeatureFlag`).
-If you try to test a component (in this case, `MyComponent`) which uses an evaluation hook, you might see an error message like:
+If you try to test a component (in this case, `MyComponent`) which uses feature flags, you might see an error message like:

 > No OpenFeature client available - components using OpenFeature must be wrapped with an `<OpenFeatureProvider>`.